Educational Facilities and Resources

 PCOM-Georgia's facility offers state-of-the-art technology to enhance learning experiences for students.
 The campus emphasizes substantial use of computer technology that includes a wireless network, digital video and distance learning capability, digital medical and pharmaceutical libraries, and many databases for research and review.

-The 75,000-square-foot, state-of-the-art facility includes classrooms, an anatomy lab, an Osteopathic Manipulative Medicine (OMM) lab, simulation center, small group study rooms, information commons and a café.
+The 75,000-square-foot, state-of-the-art facility includes classrooms, an anatomy lab, an Osteopathic Manipulative Medicine (OMM) lab, a simulation center, small group study rooms, a library, information commons and a café.

 The Library's mission is to be an essential partner and engage in the intellectual life of the College.
 The Library is committed to information technologies and learning outcomes that enhance study, teaching, and research.
 The Library provides access to a wide range of licensed information resources and assists users in acquiring the skills necessary to use these resources effectively.